MISS PIXEL COMPUTER SERVICES

 Art Director, Acoustical Design Collaborative, Ltd., Ruxton, MD

-Sole designer and production artist for a comprehensive technical guide to electronic sound system design for architects, covering all aspects of acoustics and equipment.
-Other projects include attention-getting, bid-winning proposals, advertisements, and other promotional materials.
+Sole designer and production artist for a comprehensive textbook and technical guide to electronic sound system design for architects, covering all aspects of acoustics and equipment.
+Other projects included attention-getting, bid-winning proposals, presentations, advertisements, and other collateral materials.

 July 2000–November 2001